 Throughout the Catlin’s there is a huge amount of walks that you can do that lead you to discovering waterfalls, caves, lakes, wildlife and scenery that will take your breath away.

-Guests at the Slope Point Backpackers are welcome to walk through our paddocks (except at lambing time) as long as gates are left as they were found.
+Guests at the Slope Point Accommodation are welcome to walk through our paddocks (except at lambing time) as long as gates are left as they were found.

 The walks In the Catlin’s area are plentiful and I could write about them for a lot longer.
 Come and discover them for yourself.